 Active user consent is required to collect this information as it can be related to a particular user.

-If the user chooses to opt-out of sharing this data, this information is not stored or calculated.
+If the user chooses to opt-out of sharing this data, this information is not stored or calculated and the user is classified as Private.

 You can read more on how Compass manages user consent.